Ajatt-Tools/sub-transition/README.md

 It speeds up the video when there's no subtitles.

 For the script to work it is necessary to have an active subtitle track.
+If there's no active subtitle track, or the next subtitle line hasn't been demuxed yet, the script does nothing.

 ## Installation